booniepepper/rail/concept/compiler-ideas.md

 a type system) and can be resolved to more specific types during interpretation or compilation.

-## No dynamics in compiled mode?
+## No dynamic execution in compiled mode?

 It will be useful to have a compiled mode that disallows the ability to execute or define unknown code.
 In fact, this should probably be the default "safe" mode of compilation.

-When interpreted, this is worth a warning.
+When interpreting (e.g. via `railsh`), this is worth a warning.
+Perhaps also a "safe" mode that completely halts when `do` receives arguments from an IO source.

 ## Represent all subprocedures as jump addresses